irmlma/uncertainty-quantification-snf/README.md

 ## Citation

-If you find our work relevant to your research, please consider citing using the following reference:
+If you find our work relevant to your research, please consider citing

 ```
 @article{dirmeier2023uncertain,
   title={Uncertainty quantification and out-of-distribution detection using surjective normalizing flows},
   author={Simon Dirmeier and Ye Hong and Yanan Xin and Fernando Perez-Cruz},
   year={2023},
-  journal={arXiv preprint}
+  journal={arXiv preprint arXiv:2311.00377}
 }
 ```